projectcalico/calico/docs/source/bare-metal.rst

           management interfaces with label ``endpoint_type = management`` and then use selector ``endpoint_type == "management"``

-.. note:: If you are using Calico for networking wokrloads, you should add
+.. note:: If you are using Calico for networking workloads, you should add
           inbound and outbound rules to allow BGP, for example::

              {"protocol": "tcp", "dst_ports": [179], "action": "allow"}